Arfaakhalid/PetNest/README.md

 PetNest Network is a role-based full stack web application designed to handle pet adoption, rescue operations, and animal-related commerce within a single, unified platform.
 The system is built to reflect real-world workflows, enforce strict role boundaries, and maintain accountability across all user actions.

-This project is engineered as a production-grade application rather than a tutorial or academic demo.
+This project is engineered as a production-grade application, watch it working here: https://youtu.be/jZqe4INlsaQ

 ## Key Goals